-Reduced Glycemic Load Increases Colon Cancer Survival
+Reduced Glycemic Load Boosts Colon Cancer Survival

 The research analyzed the diets and cancer progression of 1,011 patients with stage 3 colon cancer for six months.
 The researchers reviewed their diets’ glycemic load, glycemic index, fructose content and carbohydrate content.
 They cross-referenced these parameters with the patients’ recurrence of cancer or lack thereof, and their survival rates.
 Colon cancer stage 3 patients have an average five-year survival expectancy in the 60% range.